Moxn: Git-like version control for documents, built for AI agents

 The problem

-The hierarchy gives agents the same advantage a well-organized folder system gives a human: you can navigate to the right neighborhood before you read the document.
-Add in tags and databases for cross-cutting dimensions and you can flexibly organize and find heterogeneous topics.
-The result is that the agent controls retrieval instead of delegating relevance entirely to an embedding.
-Hybrid search can layer on where it helps.
-The goal is the most token-efficient mechanism for agents to manage context, without sacrificing humans' ability to inject taste.
+Filesystems are a shared primitive.
+They are the most common interface humans have used for organizing files on machines, and agents have already demonstrated success navigating local codebases and disks.
+The hierarchy gives agents the same advantage a well-organized folder system gives a human: navigate to the right neighborhood before reading.
+Add tags and databases for cross-cutting dimensions and the agent controls retrieval instead of delegating relevance entirely to an embedding.

 What we built